 : The Insurance Commissioner may require such other documents as will aid in determining whether the applicant meets the qualifications for a license.

 A Life-Only Agent is no longer required to have an appointment to have the license issued.
 Upon application approval the license can be downloaded or printed by using the CDI's Print or Download Your License online service.
 However, the licensee may not transact, solicit, or negotiate the sale of insurance until after one of the following documents is completed and submitted to the California Department of Insurance.

-Fees are $22 (effective 6/15/2013 this fee will be $24) per action notice of appointment or business entity endorsement.
+Fees are $24 (effective March 17,2014; fees will increase to $26) per action notice of appointment or business entity endorsement.